currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 ### **DIFFICULTY**

-Normally, the GM doesn’t assess how difficult an action is.
-You only roll dice in challenging situations – period.
-But sometimes, the GM might want to underscore that external factors either help or hinder an action.
+The GM will only call for a die roll if the difficulty level is average or greater, and success or failure would lead to interesting game outcomes.
+The GM might want to underscore that external factors either help or hinder an action.
 Use the following table for guidance:

 DIFFICULTY MODIFICATION
 Trivial +3